A single-projection three-dimensional reconstruction algorithm for scanning transmission electron microscopy data: Introduction

+In their most common implementations, ptychography and DPC assume that electron beam-sample interaction occurs in a single spatial plane -- referred to as the projection or phase object approximation -- a theoretical framework that is inconsistent with atomic resolution imaging of crystalline materials more than a few nanometer thick.
+Not withstanding the underlying projection approximation, DPC and phase object ptychography have both been usefully applied for three-dimensional imaging.
+Since the final reconstruction is most sensitive to features close to where the beam comes to a focus, three dimensional information can be intuited from a DPC focal series of a specimen~\citep{bosch2019analysis}.
+Information about the three dimensional structure of a specimen has been demonstrated in single-sideband ptychography (SSB)~\citep{yang2016simultaneous} by varying in the reconstruction the $z$ coordinate of the single spatial plane at which beam-specimen interaction is assumed to have occurred.

+Multislice ptychography, an extension of the ptychography technique that will be used as a standard of comparison in this paper, has been proposed as a solution to the limitations of phase-object based ptychography.
+Here depth-wise propagation and multiple scattering of the illumination are taken into account by assuming that the illumination interacts with the sample at $n$ distinct depth (z) separated planes~\citep{maiden2012ptychographic}.
+Though numerical stability of the algorithm remains problematic, requiring careful parameter selection and regularization~\citep{jiang2018breaking}, electron multislice ptychographic reconstruction has been demonstrated in experiment to improve in-plane resolution and reconstruction fidelity of thick materials~\citep{Schloz2020,chen2021electron} relative to phase-object based ptychography.
+Optical sectioning of a carbon nanotube sample with nanotubes located at different depths~\citep{gao2017electron} has also been shown with the technique, demonstrating its promise as a three-dimensional reconstruction technique.

-This Letter discusses a three-dimensional imaging technique capable of visualizing both light and heavy atoms in a thick sample with nanoscale depth selectivity.
-We reconstruct the scattering matrix ($\Smat$-matrix) -- a mathematical formalism common in quantum scattering theory~\cite{weinberg1995quantum} that is capable of describing multiple electron scattering in an electron microscopy sample~\cite{sturkey1962calculation} -- from a focal series of 4D-STEM measurements and then use this $\Smat$-matrix to synthesize images of the specimen at different focal planes.
-Using this technique, we demonstrate the visibility of separate lead iridate, Pb$_2$Ir$_2$O$_7$ (\PIO), and yttrium-stabilized zirconia, Y$_{0.095}$Zr$_{0.905}$O$_2$ (\ZrO), layers in a \PIO-\ZrO\ heterostructure.
-This builds on previous work~\cite{spence1998direct,allen2000inversion,findlay2005quantitative,brown2018structure,donatelli2020inversion} on $\Smat$-matrix retrieval that focused on single crystal structures.
+This paper focuses on a three-dimensional imaging technique capable of visualizing both light and heavy atoms in a thick sample with nanoscale depth selectivity.
+We reconstruct from a focal series of 4D-STEM measurements the scattering matrix ($\Smat$-matrix), a mathematical formalism common in quantum scattering theory~\citep{weinberg1995quantum} for calculating the phase and intensity of the scattered wave from a known input wave and that is capable of describing multiple electron scattering in an electron microscopy sample~\citep{sturkey1962calculation}.
+We then use this $\Smat$-matrix to synthesize images of the specimen at different focal planes.
+We apply this technique to a lead iridate, \ce{Pb2Ir2O7} (\PIO), and yttrium-stabilized zirconia, Y$_{0.095}$Zr$_{0.905}$O$_2$ (\ZrO), heterostructure and demonstrate that Pb-Ir atomic columns are visible in the uppermost layers of the reconstructed volume.
+This builds on previous work~\citep{spence1998direct,allen2000inversion,findlay2005quantitative,brown2018structure,donatelli2020inversion} on $\Smat$-matrix retrieval that focused on single crystal structures.
+We compare results with a DPC-STEM focal series, phase-object ptychography and multislice ptychography.
+For the case presented, only $\Smat$-matrix reconstruction led to identification of the Pb-Ir columns, which are identified by caldera-like features characteristic of heavy atoms in phase contrast reconstruction.